Malleus Maleficarum: Elaborated concept of witchcraft

 This is the point in history where "witchcraft constituted an independent antireligion".
-The witch lost her powerful position vis-a-vis the deities; the ability to force the deities comply with her wishes was replaced by a total subordination to the devil.
+The witch lost her powerful position vis-a-vis the deities; the ability to force the deities to comply with her wishes was replaced by a total subordination to the devil.
 In short, "[t]he witch became Satan's puppet."
 This conception of witches was "part of a conception of magic that is termed by scholars as 'Satanism' or 'diabolism'".
 In this conception, a witch was a member of "a malevolent society presided over by Satan himself and dedicated to the infliction of malevolent acts of sorcery (maleficia) on others."